QMCPACK/qmcpack/docs/developing.rst

 (Member) function names
 ~~~~~~~~~~~~~~~~~~~~~~~

 Function names should start with a lowercase character and have a capital letter for each new word.
+The exception are the special cases for prefixed multiwalker (``mw_``) and flex (``flex_``) batched API functions.
+Coding convention should follow after those prefixes.

 Template Parameters
 ~~~~~~~~~~~~~~~~~~~